veeresh745/projects_worked_on/README.md

 3. some major projects based on real life problems are kept inside private repo, youtube video links with explanation will be added for them.
 4. all private projects will be explained in a video, without providing source code.
 5.
+6. If you have any suggestion or questions, feel free to connect through linked-in.